Do you want your company’s logo displayed alongside the emails you send to your customers?

 Brand Indicators for Message Identification (BIMI) is an emerging set of technical specifications that provides that ability.

-Until BIMI, there wasn’t a standardized way for a company to designate what logo they’d like a mailbox provider to use in conjunction with their authorized email.
-Now, participating email clients can display brand logos authorized for use with specified domains.
+Until BIMI, there wasn’t a standardised way for a company to designate what logo they’d like a mailbox provider to use in conjunction with their authorised email.
+Now using BIMI, participating email clients can display brand logos authorised for use with specified domains.

 If a domain fully authenticates its email using Domain-based Message Authentication Reporting and Conformance (DMARC), a mailbox provider can associate the BIMI logo with the email.

 Figure 1: In order to associate the BIMI logo with the email, a domain has to be fully authenticated (DMARC-level authentication on the domain’s DNS).

 Why do you need BIMI for email?

 The primary driver of BIMI adoption is the desire for brands to engage with their customers within the email inbox.
 Once the domain sending the email on behalf of the brand is fully authenticated by DMARC, the company’s logo displayed next to the email reinforces the marketing value of the brand.
 Some companies have stated they've seen an increase in engagement with email that include logos, though BIMI logos are too new to know for certain, yet.

 Nonetheless, BIMI is clearly not a security solution.
 Instead, it gives you some measure of control over your logos displayed within your email marketing campaigns.
 In order to achieve that control, though, you will have to fully authenticate your legitimate senders.
 So, that aspect can be considered a security measure as it protects against some forms of identity deception.